MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

 - **Dashboards**: The following image shows an assistant widget displayed on the **Sales Activity Social Dashboard**.

 - **Entities**: An assistant widget displays insight cards related to the following entities: accounts, contacts, leads, opportunities, and cases.
-The following image is an example of an assistant widget displayed on an entity<!--I deleted "dashboards and" because you imply in the next section that the widget looks the same on the nav bar and dashboards, but different on entity records.
-In the following image, can you use another name besides Nancy Miller?
-(Unless she's part of sample data.)
-Also, please use a different street address.
-The CELA guidelines say "For street addresses, you should use sequential numbers, common street names, and incorrect zip codes."
-I recommend something like 3456 Elm Dr. The zip code is fine as it is because it's not valid for Menlo Park.-->.
+The following image is an example of an assistant widget displayed on an entity.

    > [!div class="mx-imgBorder"]
    > ![Assistant widget on an entity record](media/assistant-widget-entities.png "Assistant widget on an entity record")